Surge

 After you submit

 The form submits everything to Surge, which sends it to the carrier network.
-You'll receive an email when the campaign status changes.
-You can track status in the dashboard under Accounts → [Account name] → Campaign.
-If the campaign status becomes changes_needed, Surge sends an email with reviewer feedback.
-See Fixing a Rejected or Changes-Needed Campaign for how to respond.
+You'll receive an email when the campaign status changes, and you can track status in the dashboard under Accounts → [Account name] → Campaign.
+If the campaign status becomes changes_needed, Surge sends an email with reviewer feedback — see Fixing a Rejected or Changes-Needed Campaign for how to respond.

 Toll-free registration